 Highlights recent advances in marine microbial research and identifies key priorities and needs for future European research.
 PDF [8.71 MB]

 A critical evaluation of current monitoring practices and assessment frameworks as well as mechanisms for including emerging chemicals of concern in monitoring programmes PDF [5.95 MB]

 Marine biotechnology state of the art and its significant potential to contribute to scientific, societal and economic needs; and a concrete science policy strategy PDF [7.55 MB]

 Ecosystem Approach to Management

-Research priorities and a work plan to achieve the objectives of the Marine Strategy Framework Directive by 2020.
-Joint Marine Board - ICES - EFARO publication PDF [5.79 MB]
+Research priorities and a work plan to achieve the objectives of the Marine Strategy Framework Directive.
+Joint EMB-ICES-EFARO publication PDF [5.79 MB]

 A vision for an end-to-end, integrated, inter-operable and user-oriented network of European marine observation and data systems PDF [6.72 MB]

 Addressing a complex problem of the effects of some ocean-based human activities on the marine mammals, who rely heavily on sound for communication and social organization PDF [5.60 MB]